-- 1) Where the VPE that owns and operates or is associated with the small animal remote service is located within the emergency services required distance of the small animal remote service, that VPE is required to provide emergency services to the small animal remote service. - 2) Where the VPE that owns and operates or is associated with the small animal remote service is not located within the emergency services required distance of the small animal remote service, but where the small animal remote service is located within the emergency services required distance of another accredited VPE or emergency clinic, the small animal remote service must have a written agreement with that other accredited VPE or emergency clinic facility, (in whose emergency services required distance the small animal remote service is operating,) to provide emergency services. - 3) The provision of emergency services required in sections 1) and 2) are described in the "Operational Procedure" Section of SC12.
-Please Note: Where the provisions of the 'Operational Procedure" Section of SC12 do not apply, the small animal remote service operator must obtain written acknowledgement from each client that the client is aware no emergency services are available within the emergency services required distance.
+- 1) The VPE that owns and operates or is associated with the small animal remote service is required to provide emergency services to the small animal remote service. - 2) The provision of emergency services required in sections 1) are described in the "Operational Procedure" Section of SC12.
+Please Note: Where the provisions of the 'Operational Procedure" Section of SC12 do not apply, the small animal remote service operator must obtain written acknowledgement from each client that the client is aware no emergency services are available.